microsoft/vscode-wiki/Issue-Tracking.md

     - If you cannot verify the issue due to missing or hard-to-understand repro steps, add a `verification-steps-needed` label and remove the `verified` label
     - If the issue still shows, add the `verification-found`-label and remove the `verified` label
     - Go back to #3

+### Community-Author Verification

+In some cases, such as when a bug is particularly hard or time-consuming to reproduce, it can be desirable to allow the initial author of the bug report to verify an issue.
+This can be achieved by adding the `author-verification-requested` label, which launches a workflow where the author is be pinged when the relevant patch is released, and then asked to verify the issues themselves.

+Issues must be closed with a reference to a commit SHA in order for the bot to accurately ping users when the Insiders release with their fix is released.

 ## Consistent labels across vscode repositories